-These procedures assume that you are working with an ITM SNC database from the same release.
+CAUTION: These procedures assume that you are working with an ITM SNC database from the same release.
 If you are converting or backing up an ITM SNC database from a different release, call 1-800-225-4672 for technical assistance.
-Backing up the Informix uses Log partitions to ensure data can be reliably modified in a database.
-The Logical Log partition maintains a record of all the changes made to a ITM SNC database database since the last full archive.
-A full backup of the Informix database is also known as an archive.
-An archive is performed as follows: \blacksquare NOTE: The system does not have to be brought down to perform an archive.
-Procedure: Backing Up the ITM SNC Database Insert a tape into the tape drive of the ITM SNC host computer.
-1. 2.
-To archive the database, you must log in as the Informix user.
-You can do this while logged in using your normal login by typing su - informix and pressing the (Return) key.
-At the system prompt, type ontape -s -L 0 and press the Return key.
-3. The following prompt is displayed: Please mount tape 1 on /dev/rmt/0m and press the (Return) key to continue.
+Backing up the ITM SNC database Inforn The L datab nix uses Log partitions to ensure data can be reliably modified in a database. ogical Log partition maintains a record of all the changes made to a base since the last full archive.
+A full perfo backup of the Informix database is also known as an archive.
+An archive is rmed as follows: ⋑ NOTE: The system does not have to be brought down to perform an archive.
+Proce Procedure: Backing Up the ITM SNC Database 1.
+Insert a tape into the tape drive of the ITM SNC host computer.
+2. To archive the database, you must log in as the Informix user.
+You can do this while logged in using your normal login by typing su - informix and pressing the Return key.
+3. At the system prompt, type ontape -s -L 0 and press the Return key.
+The following prompt is displayed: Please mount tape 1 on /dev/rmt/0m and press the Return key to continue.
 10 percent done.
-100 percent done. \equiv NOTE: Performing an archive can take anywhere from 30 minutes to several hours depending on the amount of data.
+100 percent done. ⋑ NOTE: Performing an archive can take anywhere from 30 minutes to several hours depending on the amount of data.
 4. When the archive is complete, messages similar to the following appear: Please label this tape as number 1 in the arc tape sequence.
-This tape contains the following logical logs:
+This tape contains the following logical logs: 126 Program over.

-Program over.